fooloomanzoo/number-input/README.md

 * display a specified currencies
 * can use percentage values and do have automatically the correct decimal value

 This element wants to achieve that, by using the [Intl.NumberFormat API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/NumberFormat).
-A more simpler element \<integer-input\> just uses integer values and doesn't use units or percent values.
+A more simpler element \<integer-input\> just uses integer values and doesn't use currency or percent values.

 ![img](https://github.com/fooloomanzoo/number-input/raw/master/docs/number-input.gif "Demo")